#doitanyway, #freedom, #homeschoolingrealshit, Find A Way, parenting struggles

 If I read this last night while crabby, frustrated and jaded- I would’ve missed what I really needed to learn.
 Thankfully grace intervened telling me to take a break, it’s ok.
 Grace was giving me permission.

-I was now able to read this chapter on spirituality and what individuals with Alzheimer’s need with an open heart and open mind; despite my struggling with my faith the day before.
+I was now able to read this chapter with an open heart and open mind; despite my struggling with my faith the day before.
 Instead of being annoyed and complaining about this training I had to do; I was exceptionally grateful that I was given this opportunity from my employer to learn this.
 I realized by “hurrying up” and “just trying to get it done”; I would have missed the joy and pain of learning this.

 I oddly found clarity by feeling both sadness and gratitude/joy and pain simultaneously.
 I was able to see the answer to my earlier question about “how am I supposed to feel joy without guilt?” to fully grasp and recognize what I read last week in Brene Brown’s Braving the Wilderness below: